 Emission factor for dioxin is taken from the Standardized Toolkit for Identification and Quantification of Dioxin and Furan Releases (UNEP 2005).
-The factor applies for wet kilns, with ESP/FF temperature < 200°C and is 0.05 μ g I-TEQ/t cement.
-The HCB emission factor is taken from the chapter Sources of HCB emissions from the Emission Inventory Guidebook (EEA, 2007).
+The factor applies for wet kilns, with ESP/FF temperature < 200° C and is $0.05~\mu g$ I-TEQ/t cement.
+The HCB emission factor is based on the chapter Sources of HCB emissions from the Emission Inventory Guidebook (EEA, 2007).
 Emissions of PAH, NOx, CO and NMVOC originate mainly from combustion and are reported under 1A2fi.
 Emission estimates for SO2 are based on measurements.